brobdingrag/paul/README.md

   <!-- - Embryo selection can be performed without significant side effects to other polygenic scores (except where the trait of interest causally influences those traits) -->

-## The simulation
+## Background

-We start with the genomes of 403 unrelated European-ancestry individuals available in the public domain by the [1000 Genomes Project](https://www.internationalgenome.org/data-portal/data-collection/30x-grch38).
-These are the full genomes of actual people recruited in the 1980s from Italy, Spain, Great Britain, and 'Central Europeans' in Utah [(i.e. mormons)](https://www.bostonreview.net/articles/duana-fullwiley-dna-and-our-twenty-first-century-ancestors/).
+We start with the genomes of 402 unrelated European-ancestry individuals available in the public domain by the [1000 Genomes Project](https://www.internationalgenome.org/data-portal/data-collection/30x-grch38).
+These are the full genomes of actual people recruited in the 1980s from Italy, Spain, Great Britain, and 'Central Europeans' in Utah.

-We imagine a scenario like the TV show Lost where these individuals are stranded on an island, or perhaps are colonizers of Mars stranded on the distant red planet.
-Wherever they are, we suppose that they are fully equipped with the technology for in vitro fertilization (IVF) and embryo screening.
+We imagine a scenario like the TV show *Lost*, where these individuals are stranded on an island.
+We suppose that they are fully equipped with the technology for in vitro fertilization (IVF) and embryo screening.

 These people make up our 0th generation.
 To simulate reproduction, we randomly pair 402 of them into 201 male/female couples.
 On this island, sex is for fun, but [IVF is for babies](https://ivfisforbabies.com/).
 So each couple elects to undergo two cycles of IVF.